speakeasy-sdks/gr4vy-typescript/README.md

 ## Summary

-Gr4vy Typescript SDK

-The official Gr4vy SDK for Typescript provides a convenient way to interact with the Gr4vy API from your server-side application.
+The official Gr4vy SDK for TypeScript provides a convenient way to interact with the Gr4vy API from your server-side application.
 This SDK allows you to seamlessly integrate Gr4vy's powerful payment orchestration capabilities, including:

 * Creating Transactions: Initiate and process payments with various payment methods and services.
 * Managing Buyers: Store and manage buyer information securely.